-The means of escape within this block consists of two distinct, but obviously linked, components: General Means of Means of escape within the individual apartment (using the protected internal lobby provided) and from the apartment entrance, using the horizontal and vertical route in the building.
-Escape Description There is a single protected staircase serving the upper floor levels.
-The above staircase discharges to ground floor level where exit to an ultimate place of safety is via the main entrance / exit door which is afforded a thumb-turn device.
-Stairway Configuration Dwellings served by a single stairway with no more than two dwellings per floor.
-Escape Route Protection Detail Access to the dwellings from the stairway is by a protected lobby between the dwelling entrance door and the stairway door.
-The stairway is separated from the remainder of the premises by fire resistant construction, self-closing fire resisting doors.
+Upper floor flats would evacuate via the staircase that terminates on the General Means of ground floor.
+Escape Description The ground floor would be evacuated via the block entrance doors.
+2 Dwellings served by a single stairway with no more than two dwellings per Stairway Configuration floor.
 The fire doors are described as notional/nominal fire doors.
-The stairway self-closing fire resisting doors are fitted with intumescent strips and smoke seals.
-The stairway discharges to a final exit easily opened without resort to key or code.
-No dwellings open directly into the stairway.
-The fire resistance of the door giving access to individual dwellings could not be confirmed.
-Appropriate recommendations have been included within the audit findings of this report.
-Compartmentation Offered to Escape Routes The available escape capacity gives no obvious cause for concern.
-Sixty-minute fire resisting construction to the compartment walls.
-Fire doors without self-closers which are marked 'keep locked shut'.
-So far as can be determined, all elements of compartmentation appear intact, Protection Offered to External Stairway in sound condition and free from unstopped penetrations.
-There is no external stairway at this premises.
-Open Balcony Walk- ways There are no open balcony walkways at this premises.
-Protection Offered to Inner Rooms There were no inner rooms identified to the assessor at this premises.
-Fire Separation The provisions for fire separation between the dwellings, and between the dwellings and the common parts, appear to be suitable.
-Therefore, the likelihood of fire and smoke spread beyond the dwelling of fire origin is low, whilst evacuation takes place.
+Escape Route The stairway discharges to a final exit which is a security door provided with Protection Detail a green break glass emergency override point.
+The available escape capacity gives no obvious cause for concern.
+Compartmentation Offered to Escape Sixty-minute fire resisting construction to the compartment walls.
+Routes Protection Offered to There is no external stainuay at this promises External Stairway There is no external stairway at this premises.
+Open Balcony Walk- There are no open halcony walkways at this promises ways There are no open balcony walkways at this premises.
+Protection Offered to There were no inner rooms identified to the assessor at this promises Inner Rooms There were no inner rooms identified to the assessor at this premises.
+The provisions for fire separation between the dwellings, and between the dwellings and the common parts, appear to be suitable.
+Therefore, the Fire Separation likelihood of fire and smoke spread beyond the dwelling of fire origin is low, i ile Separation whilst evacuation takes place.
 Note: Fires do not occur in sterile means of escape, clear of combustibles and without an ignition source.
-Common service risers and ducts are suitably enclosed within fire resistant construction.
-So far as can be determined, all elements of compartmentation appear intact, in sound condition and free from unstopped penetrations.
-Note this is not an intrusive assessment and the full extent of the separating Manual Door floor has not been examined.
-Doors on escape routes can be opened easily, at all material times, without Fastenings the use of keys, codes or fobs, when approached in the direction of escape.

-Final exit doors can be opened easily, at all material times, without the use of keys, codes or fobs, when approached in the direction of escape.
-Automatic Door Fastenings and Release Mechanisms There are no automatic release mechanisms fitted to doors on escape routes.
-Disabled Refuges There are no disabled refuges required at this premises.
-Waste Chutes / Bin Store There are no waste chutes or internal bin stores at this premises.
-The bin/waste store is in a separate detached secure outbuilding which is at a safe distance from the main premises.
+Manual Door Doors on escape routes can be opened easily, at all material times, without Fastenings the use of keys, codes or fobs, when approached in the direction of escape.
+Automatic Door Fastenings and Electrically operated locks are fitted to doors on escape routes.
+Release Mechanisms Disabled Refuges There are no disabled refuges required at this premises.
+Waste Chutes / Bin There are no waste chutes or internal bin stores at this premises.
+Store There are the made strates of internal similates at this prefillace.
 Fire Service Fire service rendezvous points are not required for this premises.
-Fire Assembly Point An assembly point is not required at this premises because: Stay-put evacuation strategy.
-Notification to Occupants of The Assembly Point Assembly point notification is not required at this premises.
+Rendezvous Point An assembly point is not required at this premises because: Fire Assembly Point The building employs a stay-put strategy and residents are familiar with the The Accombing Found building.
+Should evacuation become necessary residents would evacuate via the staircase and block entrance doors.
+Notification to Occupants of The Assembly point notification is not required at this premises.
+Assembly Point